$0 Alberta Adoption Quick-Start Checklist

 These rates increased 2% effective April 1, 2026.

 Income eligibility: The basic maintenance component is subject to a household income test — families with income above $180,000 do not qualify for ongoing maintenance payments.
-However, non-income-tested supports remain available regardless of income:
+Respite care and counseling remain non-income-tested; other child-needs supports may also be available depending on the child's needs:

 This income threshold is a significant change from the previous framework.
 Middle-income families who earn enough to be above the maintenance threshold but not enough to absorb major private adoption costs are often in the most difficult position financially.